Puli12/Frt-project/README.md

-EduWell is my project that is done as also called an online course, is any course taught online instead of in-person.
+hostcloud is my project that is done as also called an online course, is any course taught online instead of in-person.
 Many ecourses are pre-recorded, but can also include many other components that create an engaging learning experience outside of a traditional classroom environment

 # Features
 -  Good UI